Using improvisational sound to practice responding in real time.

 A simple way to notice what happens through sound, without committing to anything beyond your own attention.

-• Drums - timing, intensity, and staying with time as it moves
+Timing, intensity, and staying with time as it moves.

 Private 1:1 Work